Era of Stagnation: Summary

 One of the main causes for Khrushchev's dismissal from power was the relatively poor economic growth during the early 1960s.
 Overall economic growth was 6% from 1951 to 1955 but had fallen to 5.8% in the subsequent 5 years and to 5% from 1961 to 1965.
 Labour productivity, which had grown 4.7% from the 1950s to 1962, had declined to 4% by the early 1960s.
 Growth, capital out and investments were all showing signs of steady decline.
 Another problem was Khrushchev's unrealistic promises such as committing to reach communism in 20 years, a near impossibility with the then-current economic indicators.
 Ultimately, as a result of his failure to deliver on his promises and the problems engendered, Khrushchev was dismissed in October 1964 by a collective leadership led by Leonid Brezhnev and Alexei Kosygin.
 To counter Khrushchev's promise of reaching communism, the Soviet leadership created the term developed socialism, which meant that the Soviet Union had developed to a sufficiently advanced stage that the country would move "naturally" to communism (in an unspecified amount of time).

 Khrushchev's dismissal led to the establishment of a more conservative Politburo; Kosygin, Nikolai Podgorny and Andrei Kirilenko were the most liberal members, Brezhnev and Arvīds Pelše belonged to the moderate faction while Mikhail Suslov retained his leadership of the party's hardliners.
 Kosygin and Brezhnev strongly disagreed over economic policy; Kosygin wanted to increase investments in consumer goods and light industry whereas Brezhnev wanted to increase investment in heavy industry, agriculture and defence.
 In 1965, Kosygin introduced an economic reform, widely referred to as the "Kosygin reform", which aimed to reform the planned economy within a socialist framework.
 In a bid to improve the Soviet economy Kosygin copied some of the measures used in the Western Bloc, such as profit making, which Brezhnev agreed to as the Soviet economy was entering a period of low growth.
 Kosygin's reforms on agriculture gave considerable autonomy to the collective farms, giving them the right to the contents of private farming.
 As a result, during the Eighth Five-Year Plan (1966–1970), large-scale land reclamation programmes, construction of irrigation channels, and other measures, were enacted.
 Overall, the reform failed and links to any high growth rates during the Eighth Five-Year Plan are considered to be "tenuous".

 The Brezhnev era, which had begun with high growth, began to stagnate some time in the early 1970s.
 Kosygin's "radical" reform attempts were halted in 1971 and his second reform was more modest.
-The second reform was halted because of the 1973 oil crisis, when an international increase in oil price prompted economic growth based on selling oil.
+The second reform was halted because of the 1973 oil crisis, when an international increase in the price of oil prompted economic growth based on selling oil.
 Another reform was implemented in 1979 but this, too, failed as by this time the Soviet economy had become "addicted" to high oil prices.